Frosthaven/yank-system-ops.nvim/README.md

-# yank-more
+# yank-system-ops

 This plugin is still under development.

-Yank More is a cross-platform plugin that enhances the yank functionality in Neovim.
+Yank System Ops is a cross-platform plugin that enhances the yank functionality in Neovim.
 It does this primarily by leveraging 7zip to generate archives and store them in a specified directory for easy access and sharing.
 With this tool you can do the following:

 - Yank files or folders (as zip) to the system clipboard for pasting into other programs (e.g. file explorer, Slack, Discord, etc.)